Updated July 7, 2023

-- Splunk cloud: It is a platform on which users can develop their applications.
+- Splunk Cloud: It is a platform on which users can develop their applications.
 It can be hosted on the AWS cloud as well.

-7. Splunk allows the users to create central repositories across the Splunk cloud; the stored data can be retrieved from various sources.
+7. Splunk allows users to create central repositories across the Splunk cloud; the stored data can be retrieved from various sources.

 8. Kibana doesn’t offer Solaris portability, whereas Splunk does.